oxcamne/oxcam/docs/development_install.md

 ...
 ```

 This password is for running the Py4web dashboard on the localhost [http://127.0.0.1:8000/_dashboard](http://127.0.0.1:8000/_dashboard) so it doesn't need to be a strong password.
-The pip install may be unnecessary as the VScode Create Environment may detect py4web's requirements.txt file and have already taken care of this, but running it again is benign.
+The pip install's may be unnecessary as the VScode Create Environment may detect py4web and oxcam's requirements.txt files and have already taken care of this, but running them again is benign.

 You should also use VScode to edit the py4web/.vscode/launch.json.
 This already contains a configuration to launch the localhost webserver running py4web under the vscode debugger.
 I recommend adding the "-L 20" argument to show web calls in the terminal window.
 I have also added configurations to allow for running the email daemon and daily maintenance job under vscode.
 You can edit the installed launch.json to replace it with the following: